varshanhack/star-pattern/README.md

 # star-pattern
-Printing star pattern "*" using python
+Printing star pattern "*" using python\n
 Run this program using shell (Run directly)